Ophthalmology and Visual Sciences

 Dr. Johnson is internationally-recognized for her work: She was elected a fellow of the Optical Society of America for her contributions and has held a number of leadership roles in this organization.
 She is also a fellow of the Association for Research in Vision and Ophthalmology.
 Currently, she serves on the Board of Directors of the International Society for the Clinical Electrophysiology of Vision, and is a member of the editorial board of its journal, Documenta Ophthalmologica.
 Her current studies include identifying occult retinal damage from traumatic brain injury, developing neuroprotective/neuroregenerative treatments in nonarteritic anterior ischemic optic neuropathy (NAION), and investigating a putative biomarker for Huntington’s disease, so that treatment trials can be run with more rigor.

-retinal ischemia, central retinal vein occlusion (CRVO), diabetic retinopathy, diabetic choroidopathy, nonarteritic anterior ischemic optic neuropathy (NAION), vigabatrin toxicity, electroretinogram (ERG), visual evoked potential (VEP), pattern ERG (PERG)
+traumatic brain injury, retinal ischemia, central retinal vein occlusion (CRVO), diabetic retinopathy, nonarteritic anterior ischemic optic neuropathy (NAION), vigabatrin toxicity, electroretinogram (ERG), visual evoked potential (VEP), pattern ERG (PERG)

 Johnson, M.A., Choy, D.: On the definition of age-related norms for visual function testing.
 Appl.
 Optics 26, 1449-1454 (1987).